Tianyi Film Company: 1920s

 Tianyi's first film, A Change of Heart (立地成佛), directed by Shao Zuiweng himself and released in 1925, was highly profitable.
 A shrewd businessman who understood the audiences' preferences, Shao was one of the first Chinese filmmakers to make extensive use of traditional literature, legends, and myths.
 Tianyi made highly successful genre films, including costume drama, swordplay, and gods and ghosts, inspiring numerous imitations from other studios.
-The studio's 1925 film Swordswoman Li Feifei is considered by some as the earliest Chinese martial arts film.
+The studio's 1925 film Heroine Li Feifei is considered by some as the earliest Chinese martial arts film.

 In 1926, Tianyi released two highly successful costume dramas: The Lovers (Liang Zhu Tongshi, based on the legend of Liang Shanbo and Zhu Yingtai), and White Snake (based on the eponymous legend), both directed by Shao Zuiweng.
 In addition to success in the domestic market, White Snake also became the most successful Chinese film in Southeast Asia.

 1930s

 By the 1930s, Tianyi had become one of the top Chinese film studios, along with Mingxing and Lianhua.
 Unlike other major studios, which produced politically charged, socially conscious leftist films, Tianyi mainly focussed on making apolitical "entertainment" films.

 Tianyi was one of the first filmmakers to take the leap from silent films to sound.
 In 1931, Shaw produced A Singer's Story (歌場春色), one of the earliest Chinese sound films, directed by Li Pingqian.
-The film White Gold Dragon (1933) was the first Cantonese language sound film, inspired by Shao's encounter with Cantonese opera performers in Shanghai; the film was very successful in Hong Kong, Macao and throughout Southeast Asia.
+The film White Gold Dragon (1933) was the first Cantonese language sound film, inspired by Shao's encounter with the popular Cantonese opera of the same name; the film was very successful in Hong Kong, Macao and throughout Southeast Asia.
 Starting in 1934, Tianyi made a series of Mr. Wang comedy films adapted from the popular comic strip of Ye Qianyu.

 World War II

-Still riding the success of White Gold Dragon Shao moved to Hong Kong with his brother, where the brothers became key figures in establishing Cantonese cinema in Hong Kong.
+With the success of White Gold Dragon within the Cantonese-speaking Chinese communities, Shao moved Tianyi to Hong Kong in late 1933, following the Kuomintang censorship decrees against the Cantonese language in the arts and literature.
+Joined there by his brother RunRun, the company became a major in establishing Cantonese talking cinema in Hong Kong.
 After the Shao brothers recovered from the Japanese occupation of Hong Kong and Singapore during World War II, they expanded their film distribution business to include foreign films from the United States, England, France and India.